Developer: Guerrilla Games

 The game uses a customized version of the Killzone 3 engine for lighting and smoke, high-res environment textures, and realistic shadows.

-It is slated for release on September 17th in North America and September 18th in Europe.
+It was released on September 10th in North America and September 6th, 2013 in UK.

 Guerrilla Cambridge managed to get the full Killzone experience running on PS Vita, with the experience having been called the equivalent of running Killzone 3 on the handheld.